Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 Imagine owning real estate where your renters wanted it to succeed as much as you do.

-Start investing with as little as $100and you can join the thousands across America that are investing with Roots, the only REIT that grows wealth for both its investors and its residents.
+Start investing with as little as $100, and you can join the thousands across America that are investing with Roots, the only REIT that grows wealth for both its investors and its renters.
 With Roots’ “win-win” model, you can increase passive income, save for retirement, and grow your wealth.
-All while helping the residents grow theirs.
+All while helping the renters grow theirs.

 Sources